Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

       - NET_ADMIN
     ports: # These are the qBittorrent ports, I like to use random ports and not default ports
       - 13750:13750 # This is for the qBittorrent WebUI Port
-      - 7830:7830 # Listening port TCP
+      - 7830:7830 # Listening port for TCP
-      - 7830:7830/udp # Listening port UDP
+      - 7830:7830/udp # Listening port for UDP
     environment:
       - VPN_SERVICE_PROVIDER=protonvpn
-      - OPENVPN_USER=youropenvpnusernamehere
+      - OPENVPN_USER=username # REPLACE these with your OpenVPN credentials
-      - OPENVPN_PASSWORD=youropenvpnpasswordhere
+      - OPENVPN_PASSWORD=password # REPLACE these with your OpenVPN credentials
       - SERVER_COUNTRIES=Netherlands
     volumes:
       - ./ProtonVPN:/gluetun